The Lightning and the Sun: Publication history

-The release in NSW was the first wide exposure of the international neo-Nazi movement to Devi's Nazi writings and ideas; while she had published many prior works on the topic, they had only been printed privately and in limited runs, or distributed personally through people like Skorzeny and Rudel.
-The NSW republication popularized her works and greatly expanded the reach of her beliefs and influence.'
-In 1979 the book, by then out of print, was republished in a 448 page illustrated second edition by the neo-Nazi publishing house Samisdat Publishers in Buffalo, New York and Toronto.
+The release in National Socialist World was the first wide exposure of the international neo-Nazi movement to Devi's writings and ideas; while she had published many prior works on the topic, they had only been printed privately and in limited runs, or distributed personally through people like Skorzeny and Rudel.
+The National Socialist World republication popularized her works and greatly expanded the reach of her beliefs and influence.'

+In 1979, the book, by then out of print, was republished in a 448 page illustrated second edition by the neo-Nazi publishing house Samisdat Publishers in Buffalo, New York and Toronto.
 Samisdat was operated by Holocaust denier Ernst Zündel.
 Zündel wrote the preface to the 1979 edition, where he praised Savitri Devi and recounted his meeting her and the influence she had had on him.
 In late 1982, Samisdat offered several cassettes of interviews with Devi with the book.
-This offer was publicized worldwide through card flyers with a notice that began "THE HITLER CULT REVEALED.
-Discovered alive in India: Hitler’s guru!"
+This offer was publicized worldwide through card flyers with a notice that exclaimed in all caps, "the Hitler cult revealed", continuing with "discovered alive in India: Hitler's guru!"

 The book was excerpted in Adam Parfrey's 1987 anthology Apocalypse Culture.
 New Zealand neo-Nazi Kerry Bolton, the leader of the Ordo Sinistra Vivendi and the Black Order, published a condensed third edition in 1994 with his Renaissance Press in Paraparaumu Beach.
 Bolton promoted his edition alongside interviews with James Mason.
 Six years later in 2000 William Luther Pierce's Hillsboro, West Virginia-based National Vanguard Books came out with an illustrated abridged edition of 199 pages, edited by Pierce.
 By this time the book was widely available online, and has been republished in online archives of far-right material and of Devi's work.
 In 2015, the book was republished by the white nationalist San Francisco-based publishing company Counter-Currents Publishing as part of a wider collection of Devi's works.
 This edition is unabridged and 455 pages long.